IHEA is the peak body representing Independent Higher Education Providers in Australia

 INFORMATION FOR STUDENTS

 Independent providers score the highest quality rankings in government student consumer surveys.
-Independent providers dominate the top 25 rankings and are consistently rated higher than public universities for teaching quality and skills development.
+Independent providers dominate the top 25 rankings and are consistently rated higher than public universities for teaching quality and engagement, skills development, student support and service, and peer engagement.

 View the information below and see why an independent provider can help you succeed.